pmndrs/react-three-fiber/readme.md

 # Defaults

-Canvas will create a translucent webGL-renderer with the following properties: antialias: true, alpha: true, setClearAlpha(0)
+Canvas will create a *translucent webGL-renderer* with the following properties:

+`antialias: true, alpha: true, setClearAlpha(0)`

+A default *perspective camera*:

-A default perspective camera: fov: 75, near: 0.1, far: 1000, position.z: 5
+`fov: 75, near: 0.1, far: 1000, position.z: 5`

-Or a default orthographic canera if Camvas.orthographic is true: near: 0.1, far: 1000, position.z: 10
+Or a default *orthographic canera* if Canvas.orthographic is true:

+`near: 0.1, far: 1000, position.z: 10`

 A default scene (into which all the jsx is rendered) and a raycaster.
 You do not have to use any of these objects, look under "receipes" down below if you want to bring your own.